MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcpopupmenu-class.md

 ### <a name="parameters"></a>Parametri

 *bShow*<br/>
-[in] TRUE se il menu di scelta rapida può visualizzare le voci vuote; FALSE in caso contrario.
+in TRUE se il menu di scelta rapida può visualizzare voci vuote; In caso contrario, FALSE.

 ##  <a name="areallcommandsshown"></a>  CMFCPopupMenu::AreAllCommandsShown